pulumi/workshops/aws-proton/README.md

   - `base-infra/` contains the basic resources for AWS Proton: buckets, IAM roles, secrets, etc. This stack must be deployed first.
   - `environment-template/` contains resources to create a Proton environment template.
 This stack must be deployed second.
   - `service-template/` contains resources to create a Proton service template.
 This stack must be deployed third.
+- `proton-templates/` contains the templates that are tar/gzipped, uploaded to S3, and deployed to Proton.
+Platform engineers would deploy the environment template and application teams would deploy the service template.
-- `proton-templates/environment-vpc/v1` contains a Proton environment template which in turn contains a  Pulumi program to create a VPC and a shared EKS cluster.
+  - `environment-vpc/v1` contains a Proton environment template which in turn contains a Pulumi program to create a VPC, a shared EKS cluster, and a shared Application Load Balancer.
-- `proton-templates/service-container/v1` contains a Proton service template which in turn contains a  Pulumi program to create an EKS Fargate service and an associated load balancer.
+  - `service-container/v1` contains a Proton service template which in turn contains a Pulumi program to create an EKS Fargate service and the associated load balancing resources.
-- `util/delete_environment_template.py` uses boto3 to fully delete all instances and versions of an environment template.
+- `util/` contains Python scripts that use boto3 to fully delete all instances and versions of an environment template, as well as the template itself.
 - `doc` contains sample JSON files that Proton passes to CodeBuild.
-They are included to speed up testing without having to run through CodeBuild.
+They are included to enable local testing that emulates the way inputs are passed via Proton.

 ## Templates